Spark: (n) anything that activates or stimulates; inspiration or catalyst; (v) to send forth gleams or flashes

 - How would you use the funds?

-The 2014 application deadline has passed; 2015 applications must be submitted by midnight (EST) on October 24, 2014.
+The 2014 application deadline has passed; 2015 applications must be submitted by midnight (EST) on October 16, 2015.
 Please note that no assistance will be available after 5 p.m.
 (EST).
 Each application will be judged for originality, potential for success, and clarity of purpose.
 Applications should include some evaluation criteria that describe how you will evaluate whether your proposed project was successful

 Please complete the following: